Z3r0cks/Master_Thesis/thesis/main.typ

 #figure(image("images/implementation/known_object.png", width: 200pt), caption: [Self-made reference object with a defined size and different patters for the ANN to recognize the object within the scene (image by author).])

 To use this calibration, the user can use the two measure points (see measure points).
 Than click on: "Open Calibrate Modal" (see @fig:frontend), which opens a modal in which than the distance from the reference object (the two points) in relation to the correct size of the object can used to calibrate the scale factor.
 After this calibration, each measurement than a calculated with this scale factor.
 This can easily be undone.
+#pagebreak()
 = Density Distance Algorithm <density-distance-algorithm>
 A LiDAR sensor emits lasers in one direction and calculates the time it takes for the light to travel to an obstacle, reflect and return to the sensor.
-Because the speed of light is constant, this measurement is very accurate. #text(fill: red, [Text über die Genautigkeit von einem LiDAR sensor]) \
+Because the speed of light is constant, this measurement is very accurate. #text(fill: red, [text about accuracy from a lidar sensor.]) \
 A NeRF Scene does not know any obstacle or coordinates.
 After casting a ray, it estimates the density volume along a ray based on Beer-Lambert-Law, which provides a description of the effects arising resulting from the interaction between light and matter @mayerhofer_bouguerbeerlambert_2020:

 == Single ray <single-ray>
 It is important to understand the functionality of a single ray.
 Each ray returns a list of density values and their corresponding coordinates.
 Each value is computed based on the Beer-Lambert method described above. \
 NeRF can estimate new perspectives by learning a continuous and differentiable function of the scene that allows views from arbitrary angles.
 It effectively interpolates between the known perspectives using the learned 3D properties of the object. \
 Due to the fact that each ray has infinite points along the ray, the sampling rate depends on time and density value.
 If the estimated density value along the ray does not increase, a sampling point is set on the ray after a certain interval.
 When the density value increases, indicating that the ray has hit an object, both the density and the sampling rate increase.
 After the ray passes through the object, the sampling interval becomes larger again, as there is less relevant information behind the obstacle. \
 For testing, a test scene is created with NVIDIA Omniverse.
-This test scene is built with a 1³ m pattern to easily estimate distances and a color pattern for the ANN to better recognize the scene.
+This test scene is built with a $1³$ m pattern to easily estimate distances and a color pattern for the ANN to better recognize the scene.
 To analyze the behavior of a single ray and its density values, several single rays are simulated in this scene with an exact distance of 1m to a wall within the scene.

 #figure(image("images/Density_Distance_Algorithm/dda1.png", width: 100%, ), caption: [Sampling points along a ray.
 Constant sampling rate before collision with the object (a).
-High sampling rate due to the wall (b) and low sampling rate after the ray hits the wall (c).
+High sampling rate due to the wall (b) and lower sampling rate with increasing distance (c).
 For better illustration, the sample points are larger in C (illustration by author).])

 === Accuracy <accuracy>
 An important question is whether it is possible to simulate the distance as accurately as a LiDAR sensor.
 To test this, several single rays are cast at a distance of 1m to the obstacle and the density value closest to 1m are plotted.
 For 11 different locations with different colors where the ray hits the wall, 50 rays are cast.
 The total average distance of all 550 rays are 1.000014739m which is a total deviation from approximately 15μm.
 The average density value on this exact point are 86.447.
 The interesting part is the difference between the different locations: